How to Get More Streams on Spotify

 1. Front-load release day

 A strong first day creates momentum the algorithm notices.
 Bank activity in advance with a Spotify pre-save, and tell your existing audience exactly when to listen.
 A coordinated launch (rather than a quiet drop) gives the track its best shot at algorithmic pickup.
-Plan the rollout with a release checklist.
+If you are still working out the basics of getting a track live, start with how to get your music on Spotify, then plan the rollout with a release checklist.

 2. Win playlist placements